garagorry/cldr/cdppc/cldr_on_cloud/aws/prereqs/get_policies/README.md

 # AWS IAM Policy Downloader

-A Python script to download all attached managed and inline IAM policies for a specified AWS role.
+A Python script to download all attached managed and inline IAM policies, plus trust relationships, for a specified AWS role.
 The script saves each policy as a JSON file and optionally creates a compressed bundle.

 ## Features

 - Downloads both managed and inline IAM policies
+- **Downloads trust relationships (AssumeRolePolicyDocument)**
+- **Extracts and categorizes trusted entities:**
+  - AWS principals (accounts, users, roles)
+  - Service principals
+  - Federated identities (SAML, OIDC)
+  - Conditions for assuming the role
 - Saves policies as formatted JSON files
 - Automatic timestamp-based directory naming
-- Optional .tgz bundle creation
+- Automatic .tgz bundle creation with timestamp
 - Comprehensive logging to file and console
 - Error handling for AWS API calls